wp-plugins/leadin/readme.txt

 LeadIn automatically integrates with your contact and comment forms that contain an email address field on your web site.
 There's no setup required.

-= When does LeadIn create a contact in my CRM? =
+= Where are my contact submission stored? =

-LeadIn creates a new contact in your CRM whenever an email address is detected in your visitor's form submission.
+LeadIn creates a new contact in your Contacts Tabke whenever an email address is detected in your visitor's form submission.

+There is no limit to the number of contacts you can store in your Contacts Table.

 = Which contact form building plugins are supported? =